phyver/GameShell/doc/mission.md

 The script can make use of the following variables:
 - `$MISSION_DIR` containing an absolute path to the mission directory.
-- `$GASH_HOME` containing an absolute path to the GameShell home directory.
+- `$GSH_HOME` containing an absolute path to the GameShell home directory.

 Note that this file is read by bash (with `source static.sh`) so it can create environment variables.